-I have advised a friend of mine to open a new credit card which has a great sign- up bonus (I was helping him plan a great free vacation).
+I have advised a friend of mine to open a new credit card.
 He told me that he can’t open the card since he already has too many credit cards.
 “How many credit cards do you have?”
 I asked him.
-“I already have two credit cards,” was his reply. “ Two credit cards is too many?!?”
+“I already have two credit cards,” was his reply. “ Two credit cards are too many?!?”
 I wondered out loud.
 (If you care to know, I personally have more than 30 credit cards on my credit report with 17 of them open today.)
-Here in this post I will explain the best amount of credit cards a person should have and how many are considered “too many”.
+Here in this post, I will explain the best amount of credit cards a person should have and how many are considered “too many”.

 Starting To Build Credit